prideout/heman/README.md

 ## Building

-heman has no dependencies, so it should be easy just to incorporate the code directly into your project.
+Heman has no dependencies, so it should be easy just to incorporate the code directly into your project.

 For building a shared library in OS X, you can do this:
 ```